 In your capstone experience you’ll have the opportunity to pursue Earth and planetary science projects ranging from pure research through to translational (entrepreneurial) science.

-This is a Bachelor of Advanced Science (Honours course for high-performing science students.
-[Those that do not maintain the required academic standard may transition to the Bachelor of Science (Earth Sciences).]
+This is a Bachelor of Advanced Science (Honours) course for high-performing science students.
+Those who do not maintain the required academic standard may transition to the Bachelor of Science (Earth Sciences).

 How this course will make you industry ready